A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: How to Learn Environment

 \subsection{(Un)supervised learning}

-Following the great success of replacing traditional machine learning approaches~\citep{nuske2011yield} with deep neural networks in the computer vision community, most efforts have been spent appropriately adopting deep learning-based vision capabilities in environmental monitoring tasks.
-This \emph{supervised learning} framework learns to predict attributes of an object of interest (\eg, location, size, and color) from an image input.
-Most work does so in a \emph{supervised-learning} manner, requiring human supervision to label the data.
+Following the great success of replacing traditional machine learning approaches~\citep{nuske2011yield} with deep neural networks (DNNs) in the computer vision community, most efforts have been spent appropriately adopting deep learning-based vision capabilities in environmental monitoring tasks.
+This \emph{supervised learning} framework learns to predict attributes of an object of interest (\eg, location, size, and color) from an image input, requiring human annotation to create a training dataset.

-Numerous studies in agricultural robotics~\citep{r2018research,vougioukas2019agricultural,sparrow2021robots,oliveira2021advances,basiri2022survey} and forestry~\citep{oliveira2021forest} have applied convolutional neural networks to detect objects of interest, such as weed classification~\citep{sa2017weednet}, tree diameter estimation~\citep{chen2020sloam}, and corn stand counting~\citep{kayacan2018embedded}. \cite{hani2020comparative} conduct a comparison study between the deep learning method and classical method (\ie, Gaussian mixture model-based approach) on apple detection and counting algorithms in orchards.
-They show that the deep learning method outperforms the classical technique on counting while the classical method still performs well on detection.
+Numerous studies in agricultural robotics~\citep{r2018research,vougioukas2019agricultural,sparrow2021robots,oliveira2021advances,basiri2022survey} and forestry~\citep{oliveira2021forest} have applied convolutional neural networks (CNNs) to detect objects of interest, such as weed classification~\citep{sa2017weednet}, tree diameter estimation~\citep{chen2020sloam}, and corn stand counting~\citep{kayacan2018embedded}. \citet{hani2020comparative} conduct a comparison study between the deep learning method and classical method (\ie, Gaussian mixture model-based approach) on apple detection and counting algorithms in orchards.
+They show that the deep learning method outperforms the classical technique on counting while the classical method still performs well on detection. \citet{chen2020geomorphological} use CNNs to detect and segment individual rocks on a rocky fault scarp, building a semantic map of rocks to study the formation and development of rocky fault scarp processes.

-Neural networks have also been applied to improve planning performance. \cite{saroya2020online} use convolutional neural networks to learn topological features in mining tunnels and caves to inform frontiers to robots for improved subterranean exploration. \cite{li2021attention} propose the convolutional neural network-recurrent neural network to learn a multivariate spatiotemporal environment.
+Neural networks have also been applied to improve planning performance. \citet{saroya2020online} use CNNs to learn topological features in mining tunnels and caves to inform frontiers for robots, enhancing subterranean exploration. \citet{li2021attention} propose the convolutional neural network-recurrent neural network to learn a multivariate spatiotemporal environment.
 They also incorporate the attention mechanism to detect parameterwise dependencies and spatial correlations, driving active sensing.

-\emph{Weakly supervised learning} refers to supervised learning with noisy labeled data. \cite{koreitem2020one} learn a visual similarity operator via a weakly supervised method to guide visual navigation.
+\emph{Weakly supervised learning} refers to supervised learning with noisy labeled data. \citet{koreitem2020one} learn a visual similarity operator via a weakly supervised method to guide visual navigation.

 The \emph{self-organizing map}~\citep{faigl2016self,best2018online,jayaratne2019unsupervised,best2020decentralised} has been developed to learn a lower-dimensional representation of an input space without its violating topological properties.
 This \emph{unsupervised learning} procedure is used for active perception and data collection.